ICJ rejects emergency measures over German arms exports to Israel

 The ICJ ruled against the request in a 15-1 vote.
 “The circumstances are not such as to require the exercise of its power under the article 41 of the statute to indicate provisional measures,” presiding Judge Nawaf Salam said on Tuesday.

-However, the 16-judge panel did not grant the German request to throw out the case altogether.
+However, the judges did not grant the German request to throw out the case altogether.
 The court will still hear arguments from both sides on the merits of Nicaragua’s case, which will likely take months.

 Salam said that the court “remains deeply concerned about the catastrophic living conditions of the Palestinians in the Gaza Strip, in particular in view of the prolonged and widespread deprivation of food and other basic necessities to which they have been subjected.”